The Framework

 • Creative blocks at individual or team level

-• Brainstorming producing shallow/predictable ideas
+• Brainstorming producing shallow or predictable ideas

 • Team stuck in existing paradigms